How Doug Ford gets to play by his own set of rules in Ontario PC leadership race

 But if his assessment of the other two candidates had any consequences for Mr. Ford's prospects, they were difficult to detect.
 As of the end of the week, he was still going strong, given a fair chance by Ontario Progressive Conservative insiders of winning their truncated contest to replace Patrick Brown.

-Caroline Mulroney says cutting billions of government 'waste' would offset carbon tax
+Read more: Caroline Mulroney says cutting billions of government 'waste' would offset carbon tax

 Mr. Ford may be following the lead of other politicians in recent years – his own late brother and the current U.S. President being two obvious examples – who have had the luxury of not being held to the same expectations as most of their colleagues.
 And that could make for an especially telling contrast if he winds up leading his party into this spring's general election, against Kathleen Wynne.